How to deal with an employee who goes ahead with a holiday when annual leave has not been authorised

 - Ensure that any policy on annual leave states that taking unauthorised annual leave constitutes a disciplinary offence and may lead to dismissal.

-- Warn the employee of the possible consequences of going on holiday where permission for leave has been refused if you suspect that he or she intends to do so.
+- Warn the employee of the possible consequences of going on holiday where permission for leave has been refused if you suspect that they intend to do so.

 - Make all reasonable attempts to contact the employee and ascertain the reason for the absence before jumping to any conclusions.

-- Discuss the matter with the employee on his or her return before deciding whether or not to begin disciplinary proceedings.
+- Discuss the matter with the employee on their return before deciding whether or not to begin disciplinary proceedings.

 - Ensure that proper disciplinary procedures are followed before imposing a disciplinary sanction against the employee.